Meet Our School Psychologists

 School Psychologist

 Ashlee Lawson Green is a Nationally Certified School Psychologist.
-She is a graduate of the University of Tennessee at Chattanooga, earning a Bachelor of Science in Psychology and an Education Specialist degree in School Psychology.
+She graduated from the University of Tennessee at Chattanooga, earning a Bachelor of Science in Psychology and an Education Specialist degree in School Psychology.
 Ms. Green completed her internship in Monroe County Schools and has worked as a school psychologist in Catoosa and Dade County Schools in Georgia.
 She thoroughly enjoys working with students of all abilities and helping them overcome their individual challenges.
 Ms. Green can be reached at [email protected]

 School Psychologist

-Brent Goode is completing his internship in School Psychology with Monroe County.
-He received a Bachelor of Arts in Psychology from the University of Memphis and is completing his Education Specialist degree in School Psychology at the University of Tennessee at Chattanooga.
-Prior to joining the team in Monroe County, Mr. Goode served in the United States Marine Corps and provided professional development in outdoor instruction to youth and young professionals at a non-profit organization in Memphis, Tennessee.
+Brent Goode received a Bachelor of Arts degree in Psychology from the University of Memphis and an Education Specialist degree in School Psychology at the University of Tennessee at Chattanooga.
+Before joining the team in Monroe County, Mr. Goode served in the United States Marine Corps and provided professional development in outdoor instruction to youth and young professionals at a non-profit organization in Memphis, Tennessee.
 A big believer in meeting people where they are, Mr. Goode is passionate about supporting the individual needs of students and families in education.
 He can be reached at [email protected]